bibixx/bongohive-js-workshops/1. Welcome Module/6 - arrays.md

 # Store multiple values in one place

-You can declare array as usual by typing square bracets
+You can declare array as usual by typing square brackets

 ``` js
 let arr = []